hmaw/hmaw/README.md

 - 🌱 I’m currently learning ...
 Modern Javascript in depth with CssGrid and VueJs.
 - 🔭 In the future, I'd love to explore more in ML, AR/VR, and virtural world ethics.
-I enjoy talking about tiki culture, watercolors, and gaming.
+I enjoy talking about tiki culture, watercolors, anime, and gaming.